M66B/FairEmail/docs/FAQ-zh-rCN.md

 * **Outgoing** messages are signed with the **private key** of the sender
 * **Incoming** messages are verified with the **public key** of the sender

 To sign/encrypt a message, just select the appropriate method in the send dialog.
-To sign/encrypt a message, just select the appropriate method in the send dialog.
 You can always open the send dialog using the three-dots overflow menu in case you selected *Don't show again* before.

 To verify a signature or to decrypt a received message, open the message and just tap the gesture or padlock icon just below the message action bar.

 The first time you send a signed/encrypted message you might be asked for a sign key.
-The first time you send a signed/encrypted message you might be asked for a sign key.
 FairEmail will automatically store the selected sign key in the used identity for the next time.
-If you need to reset the sign key, just save the identity or long press the identity in the list of identities and select *Reset sign key*.
-The selected sign key is visible in the list of identities.
-If need to select a key on a case by case basis, you can create multiple identities for the same account with the same email address.
 If you need to reset the sign key, just save the identity or long press the identity in the list of identities and select *Reset sign key*.
 The selected sign key is visible in the list of identities.
 If need to select a key on a case by case basis, you can create multiple identities for the same account with the same email address.

 In the privacy settings you can select the default encryption method (PGP or S/MIME), enable *Sign by default*, *Encrypt by default* and *Automatically decrypt messages*, but be aware that automatic decryption is not possible if user interaction is required, like selecting a key or reading a security token.

 The to be encrypted message text/attachments and the decrypted message text/attachments are stored locally only and will never be added to the remote server.
-The to be encrypted message text/attachments and the decrypted message text/attachments are stored locally only and will never be added to the remote server.
 If you want to undo decryption, you can use the *resync* menu item in the three-dots menu of the message action bar.

 *PGP*

 You'll need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/) first.
 FairEmail was tested with OpenKeychain version 5.4.
 Later versions will most likely be compatible, but earlier versions might not be.
-FairEmail was tested with OpenKeychain version 5.4.
-Later versions will most likely be compatible, but earlier versions might not be.

 **Important**: the OpenKeychain app is known to (silently) crash when the calling app (FairEmail) is not authorized yet and is getting an existing public key.
 You can workaround this by trying to send a signed/encrypted message to a sender with an unknown public key.
-You can workaround this by trying to send a signed/encrypted message to a sender with an unknown public key.

 **Important**: if the OpenKeychain app cannot find a key (anymore), you might need to reset a previously selected key.
 This can be done by long pressing an identity in the list of identities (Setup, step 2, Manage).
-This can be done by long pressing an identity in the list of identities (Setup, step 2, Manage).

 **Important**: to let apps like FairEmail reliably connect to the OpenKeychain service to encrypt/decrypt messages, it might be necessary to disable battery optimizations for the OpenKeychain app.

 **Important**: the OpenKeychain app reportedly needs contacts permission to work correctly.

 **Important**: on some Android versions / devices it is necessary to enable *Show popups while running in background* in the additional permissions of the Android app settings of the OpenKeychain app.
 Without this permission the draft will be saved, but the OpenKeychain popup to confirm/select might not appear.
-Without this permission the draft will be saved, but the OpenKeychain popup to confirm/select might not appear.

 FairEmail will send the [Autocrypt](https://autocrypt.org/) header for use by other email clients, but only for signed and encrypted messages because too many email servers have problems with the often long Autocrypt header.
 Note that the most secure way to start an encrypted email exchange is by sending signed messages first.
 Received Autocrypt headers will be sent to the OpenKeychain app for storage on verifying a signature or decrypting a message.
-Note that the most secure way to start an encrypted email exchange is by sending signed messages first.
-Received Autocrypt headers will be sent to the OpenKeychain app for storage on verifying a signature or decrypting a message.

 All key handling is delegated to the OpenKey chain app for security reasons.
-All key handling is delegated to the OpenKey chain app for security reasons.
 This also means that FairEmail does not store PGP keys.

 Inline encrypted PGP in received messages is supported, but inline PGP signatures and inline PGP in outgoing messages is not supported, see [here](https://josefsson.org/inline-openpgp-considered-harmful.html) about why not.